Managing Python workspaces with uv

 uv lock # update the lockfile (e.g. after manually changing pyproject.toml)

-uv lock --locked # check if the lockfile is still consistent with pyproject.toml
+uv lock --check # check if the lockfile is still consistent with pyproject.toml

 Linting #